Athletics and Recreation

 When should HWS student-athletes return to campus for spring semester athletic practices?

 Fall, winter and spring sport student-athletes will return per Resident Education instructions.
 Unlike in past seasons, winter sports will NOT return early.
-The exception: Hobart lacrosse student-athletes might return on an approved date per instructions from the head coach.
+The exception: Hobart lacrosse student-athletes might return early with the date communicated to the team via the head coach.
+Student-athletes should refer to the HWS opening website for additional information.

 Will Hobart and William Smith Athletics institute the NCAA resocialization plan for return to practice?